cfinister/lmucmsi386/homework3/written-excerises.md

 ## problem 1
   how do i find the address of a C++ variable?
+  The values for `A[0][0] and A[3][7]` are so far apart from one another because they are 296 bytes away from one another for 37 elements.
+Meaning that for every element, it takes up 8 bytes. `int` takes up 4 bytes while `char` takes up 1 byte leaving 3 bytes left for *padding*.
+That padding allows it to be in 8 bytes per row which will allow the program to run faster in a trade of taking more memory.

 ## problem 2
 What is A and what is B?